RickyReyes/countries/README.md

 - [REST Countries](https://restcountries.com/) - REST API

-### What I learned
+## What I learned

-# TROUBLES
-1. Styling a `select` dropdown
+### Styling a `select` dropdown
-  I learned that default styling in place for <select> dropdowns and that it varies from browser to browser.
+  - I learned that default styling in place for <select> dropdowns and that it varies from browser to browser.
 Some articles suggest using JavaScript in order to style the dropdown.

-2. Using async, await and fetch
+### Using async, await and fetch
-  This was my first time using an external API for data, and fetch() to retrieve it.
+  - This was my first time using an external API for data, and fetch() to retrieve it.
 At first, I was getting an error because I was trying to work with the data before JavaScript had successfully retrieved it.
-  I researched and learned about synchronous and asynchronous code, and how JavaScript delegates asynchronous code to the browser, in either a microtask queue (higher priority) or a macrotask queue (lower priority).
+  - I researched and learned about synchronous and asynchronous code, and how JavaScript delegates asynchronous code to the browser, in either a microtask queue (higher priority) or a macrotask queue (lower priority).
 I also learned that functions defined with the async keyword return a Promise, which represents a future unknown value.
 You can chain functions onto a Promise, which will trigger upon a succesful completion (using .then) or upon failure (using .catch).

-3. Working with REST API data
+### Working with REST API data
-  Accessing the data I needed was not a straightforward task.
+- Accessing the data I needed was not a straightforward task.
 Once I had an array of objects that each represented a country, some pieces of information, like the country's name,  were easy to obtain (country.name.common), while other's, like the country's native name, required some more work (Object.values(country.name.nativeName)[0].common).

 ```js
 const endpoint = 'https://restcountries.com/v3.1/all';